-- 15. All business relations with customers shall be monitored on an ongoing basis to ensure that the transactions are consistent with the bank/ DFI's knowledge of the customer, its business and risk profile and where appropriate, the sources of funds. - 16.
+- 14. All business relations with customers shall be monitored on an ongoing basis to ensure that the transactions are consistent with the bank/ DFI's knowledge of the customer, its business and risk profile and where appropriate, the sources of funds. - 15.
 Banks/DFIs shall obtain information and examine, as far as possible the background and purpose of all complex, unusual large transactions, and all unusual patterns of transactions, which have no apparent economic or visible lawful purpose.
-The background and purpose of these transactions shall be inquired and findings shall be documented with a view to making this information available to the relevant competent authorities when required. - 17.
+The background and purpose of these transactions shall be inquired and findings shall be documented with a view to making this information available to the relevant competent authorities when required. - 16.
 Banks/ DFIs shall periodically review the adequacy of customer information obtained in respect of customers and beneficial owners and ensure that the information is kept up to date, particularly for higher risk categories of customers.

-The review period and procedures thereof should be defined by banks/DFIs in their AML/CFT policies, as per risk based approach. - 18.
-In relation to Para 17 above, in order to avoid the risk where front-end staff do not follow the desired procedures and update the KYC/CDD form of the customer based on their personal knowledge/perception rather than interviewing the customer, banks/DFIs shall obtain sign-off from the customer on every revision of KYC/CDD form.
+- The review period and procedures thereof should be defined by banks/DFIs in their AML/CFT policies, as per risk based approach. - 17.
+In relation to Para 17 above, customers' profiles should be revised keeping in view the spirit of KYC/CDD and basis of revision shall be documented and customers may be consulted, if necessary.